Research Publications FAQs

 All Australian universities are required to submit publications data to the Australian Research Council (ARC) for the Excellence in Research for Australia (ERA) submission.

 - allows Southern Cross University to understand the breadth of research activities undertaken and the fields in which the research activity occurs.

 - helps the University to build reliable staff research and scholarship profiles.

 - enables IRMA publication reports to be produced for staff submitting Academic Portfolios.

-- enables Southern Cross University staff to make research outputs discoverable through the 'ePublications@SCU' open access repository.
+- enables Southern Cross University staff to make research outputs discoverable through the Research Portal (Library) open access repository.

 Journal articles may be submitted when the article is published online with a doi.
 A record with 'in press' details will be created.
 'In press' records are checked regularly by the publications team and final verification will take place once the article is published in hard copy.
 Hard copy publication year will be recorded as the year of publication.